hyperifyio/gnd/docs/compile-syntax.md

   compiled (or reused from a cache if an identical string has already been compiled).

-* If a source is a `$variable`, the variable’s value must be an instruction array, which is included unchanged.
+* If a source is a `$variable`, the variable's value must be an instruction array, which is included unchanged.

 ### Examples